Alien Flight Student Program

 (NOTE-Certain exemptions to AFSP published in 2004 and 2005 are still in effect.)

 The rule as written has a broad scope, and at first seemed to pilots to extend to required regular flight reviews as well proficiency training given to non-citizen private pilots.
 After consultation with the pilot community, the TSA issued clarifications restricting the scope of the program: for example, in small airplanes, it only applies to pilots undergoing training for an initial certificate, a multi-engine rating, or an instrument rating.

 Candidates log onto the AFSP Candidate website to submit their background information and flight training request(s).
 Once the application process is completed, the AFSP performs a security threat assessment to determine whether the Candidate poses a threat to aviation or national security.

+On December 22, 2021, the program was renamed Flight Transportation Security Program (FTSP).